w3c/aria/.github/ISSUE_TEMPLATE/editorial.md

 # Describe the change

-# Link to the version of the specification or documentation you were looking at at.
+# Link to the version of the specification or documentation you were looking at

 Link to documentation: